Just a few of the many monuments

 Other equally impressive monuments to less well-known citizens dot the hillside.

 Today a visitor can simply make their own way through the cemetery; there are guide books available from the nearby St Mungo Museum of Religious Life and Art which also has a café and toilet facilities.
-Organised tours are available and leave from the museum.
+Organised walking tours are available and leave from the museum.
 Park wardens patrol the site and are happy to answer any questions or give advice.